 The Transportation Systems market is highly fragmented and is subject to evolving national and regional quality and safety standards.
-Our competitors vary in size, number, scope and breadth of the products and services they offer, and include large multi-national engineering firms and smaller local regional firms.
+Our competitors vary in size, number, scope and breadth of the products and services they offer, and include large multi-national engineering firms and smaller local regional firms

-The markets in which our iPeform segment operates vary from public sector customers who focus on performance measurement systems to help measure and manage the effectiveness of their transportation systems to commercial sector customers who ingest and disseminate traffic and weather related data, information and analytics through various consumer outlets.
-Our competitors vary in number, scope and breadth of the products and services they offer.
+The markets in which our Performance Analytics segment operates vary from public sector customers who focus on performance measurement systems to help measure and manage the effectiveness of their transportation systems to commercial sector customers who ingest and disseminate traffic and weather related data, information and analytics through various consumer outlets.
+Our competitors include divisions of large, multi-national corporations as well as a variety of small providers.
 In the public sector, we compete with some of the same transportation engineering, planning and design firms that also compete with our Transportation Systems segment.
 In the commercial sector, we compete with a variety of entities that currently provide traffic and/or weather related data to that market.

-In all of our segments, many of our competitors have far greater name recognition and greater financial, technological, marketing, and customer service resources than we do.
-This may allow them to respond more quickly to new or emerging technologies and changes in customer requirements.
-It may also allow them to devote greater resources to the development, promotion, sale and support of their products than we can.
+In each of our operating segments, many of our competitors have far greater name recognition and greater financial, technological, marketing and customer service resources than we do.
+This may allow our competitors to respond more quickly to new or emerging technologies and changes in customer requirements.
+It may also allow them to devote greater resources to the development, promotion, sale and support of their products and services than we can.
 Consolidations of end users, distributors and manufacturers in our target markets exacerbate this problem.
 As a result of the foregoing factors, we may not be able to compete effectively in our target markets and competitive pressures could adversely affect our business, financial condition and results of operations.